Techniques in Biochemistry Research

 Introduction

 Biochemistry is the study of the chemical processes that occur in living organisms.
 Biochemistry research uses a wide range of techniques to investigate the structure, function, and regulation of biological molecules.
-These techniques can be divided into two broad categories: analytical techniques and preparative techniques.
+These techniques can be broadly categorized as analytical and preparative techniques.

 Basic Concepts